PsoriasisSkip to the navigation

-- For moderate to severe psoriasis, you may need to use a topical medicine prescribed by your doctor, such as a corticosteroid or a medicine related to vitamin D called calcipotriene.
+- For moderate to severe psoriasis, you may need to use a topical medicine prescribed by your doctor, such as a stronger corticosteroid or a medicine related to vitamin D called calcipotriene.
 Other topical medicines include anthralin and tars.

 Your doctor may have you use occlusion therapy.
 This means wrapping the skin after applying moisturizers or medicated creams or gels.
 The wrap can be fabric or plastic.
 Occlusion keeps the area moist and can make the medicated creams work better.
 Steroid cream may be used with the occlusion treatment method for small areas, but not for more than a few days.
 Occlusion of large areas may cause side effects such as thinning of the skin.
 Talk to your doctor before using occlusion therapy, to make sure that you do it safely.

 Pills or shots

 Medicines taken by mouth (oral medicines) may be used to treat moderate to severe psoriasis.

 Sometimes this type of medicine is given as shots instead of pills.